rendall/one-page-dungeon-navigator/static/dungeons/temple_of_the_cursed_witch.md

 # Temple of the Cursed Witch

 _The Cursed Witch is long dead, but people are still reluctant to come close to the temple.
 These days it is overrun with turtles.
-The temple of the Cursed Witch is home to a valuable specie of blooms._
+The temple of the Cursed Witch is home to a valuable species of bloom._

 1. A huge door with a keyhole to the north.
 2. A rear entrance into the temple.